Real-Time Dam Levels

 Water Level Analysis

-Water capacity at Island Bend Pondage is holding at moderate levels.
-Sitting at 58.1%, the total stored volume is 3 GL.
+Storage levels at Island Bend Pondage are within moderate seasonal bounds.
+Sitting at 42.2%, the total stored volume is 3 GL.
 This represents a typical midpoint for the region's hydrological cycle.

 Catchment & Hydrological Impact